How You Can Help Prevent Food Waste (and Feed Others While Doing It!)

 • Too Good to Go (app that allows us to sell weekly leftovers at a fraction of the price)

 Since joining the Too Good to Go app a year ago, TC Farm has saved 476 meals from going to the landfill!
-Now, we're inspired to continue this fight against food waste by introducing our new Food Waste Prevention bundles and you can help us out!
-Read on for more details on these new bundles!
+Now, we're inspired to continue this fight against food waste by introducing our new food rescue bundles and you can help us out!
+Read on for more details on these new bundle deals!

 How You Can Help Prevent Food Waste and Feed Local Families in Need